smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 .. comment: The *.ded diagrams used in this document can be edited with
             https://github.com/smcpeak/ded
+            Note that diagram width should be kept under 1000 pixels, since otherwise there is a risk it will be demagnified by the browser, making it blurry.

 .. comment: The graph data inside the diagrams can be regenerated with
             https://github.com/smcpeak/print-clang-ast